Relax. Recharge. Reset.

-WanderLove: Check out six ideas and more as you schedule a road trip in Highland County.
+WanderLove: Check out six ideas and more as you schedule a road trip in Highland County!

 Highland County offers a wide variety of activities to experience elevated mountain living.
 Check out our annual events here.
 Check out just some of our offerings below.
 After just one visit, don’t be surprised by that feeling to return!
-Explore other opportunities, lodging, restaurants and more with our member directory.
+Explore other opportunities, lodging, restaurants and more with our membership directory.

 Barn Quilt Trail